MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

    > **Note:** This command returns only a True or False value, without any other output.

-6. To display the newest 10 entries from the Security event log, in the console, enter the following command, and then select Enter:
+6. To display the newest 10 entries from the Security event log, in the console, enter the following command, and then press the Enter key:

    ```ps
    Get-EventLog –LogName Security –Newest 10